 - thin wall

-- extension of the cyst wall between the ICA and ECA just above the carotid bifurcation (features sometimes referred to as the notch sign, tail sign or beak sign 6), long-established as pathognomonic, is still highly suggestive of the diagnosis; down-classification due to an example of Schwannoma mimicking a branchial cleft cyst in rarity section 7
+- extension of the cyst wall between the internal and external carotid arteries just above the carotid bifurcation (features sometimes referred to as the notch sign, tail sign or beak sign 6), is highly suggestive of the diagnosis but not pathognomonic 7

 T1: variable signal dependent on protein content